afro-nolan/CA314/README.md

 To Run:
 1. Download the repo
 2. In your terminal, type the line: ```python3 startgame.py```
+3. In the game, to change screens use the ENTER key.

 Group Project for Object-Oriented Design and Analysis